 In fact, with Labradors being such loving and compassionate dogs, they’re also known to become very dependent on their owners for constant attention.

-Hence, some Labs can end up taking up nasty habits like chewing or digging while they’re left alone or may get so excited when you get home that they urinate all over the floor when you walk through the door.
+Hence, some Labs can end up taking up nasty habits like chewing or digging while they’re left alone.

 These symptoms are all signs of what vets will refer to as separation anxiety, and it’s extremely common in all kinds of dogs, including Labradors.

 And, just like you can get anxious or nervous before a big work presentation or before boarding a plane, so can your Lab.